E. Gabriela Chiorean, MD

-She hopes to see the development of easy and intelligent tests that will predict the best treatments for patient will be, and how to make those with incurable cancers live longer lives.
+I hope to see the development of easy and intelligent tests that will detect cancer earlier, predict the best treatments and improve our understanding of how to help patients with incurable cancers live longer and have the best quality lives.

 Dr. Chiorean has received this peer-nominated award for her exceptional patient care multiple years in a row.